 For example, be EPIC created an outreach initiative called be well Healthy Happy Hours which is designed to share vital information about healthy living.
 Healthy Happy Hours are also intended to shed light on the health disparities that disproportionately impact the African American community while forming a coalition to address respective challenges.
 Participants are treated to mocktails, healthy appetizers, and fun physical fitness activities in addition to receiving counsel on healthy lifestyle practices that will improve health – like our recent focus on kidney function.

 In the past three years, the be EPIC initiative has also created other unique community engagement activities under its own auspices and in partnership with local organizations.
 In 2015, be EPIC conducted a very successful End of Summer Tailgate, where young and old residents were invited to take part in physical fitness programming, while indulging in healthy food options in a local city park.
 Additionally, last summer, be EPIC partnered with the Colorado Black Health Collaborative to conduct the first Family Block Party at the Dahlia Campus for Health & Well-Being.
-The event was so successful, the two organizations plan to host a repeat event this year on August 26.

 During year four, be EPIC plans to build upon its success with a focus on the: